-However, this passage presented a challenge for river pilots as they navigated their large sternwheelers between Dawson City and Whitehorse In the 1900s blasting work began and continued for many years to widen the channel more than 20 feet.
-As well, a cable was attached to the sternwheeler to help guide the boats through the area.
+However, this passage presented a challenge for river pilots as they navigated their large sternwheelers between Dawson City and Whitehorse.
+In the 1900s blasting work began and continued for many years to widen the channel more than 20 feet.
+A cable was attached to the sternwheeler to help guide the boats through the area.

 View of Five Finger Rapids from the Klondike Highway

-Many stairs and path take visitors down to an observation platform for a closer view.
+Many stairs and a path takes you to an observation platform for a closer view.
 It is a nice hike on a packed dirt path.
-Be sure to wear some decent shoes as there is a bit of scrambling up and down rocks here and there.
+Wear some decent shoes as there is a bit of scrambling up and down rocks.

 The rapids and rocks, up close